tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 If a field in a document is a collection, i.e., a subcollection, the documents in those subcollections won't be deleted with the parent document.
 You'll have to search for and delete each document in a subcollection, or delete the subcollection from the Firebase Console.

-Delete collections from the Firebase Console.
-Don't try to delete collections from a web client.
+You, as admin, can delete collections in the Firebase console or the CLI.
+Your users can't delete collections from a web app.

 ## UPDATE in the view